 How to Book Your Flights to Europe through ANA

-After you’ve found travel dates with award space, note down the dates and flight numbers and open up ANA’s website to book the flights.
-Once you’ve logged in to your account, click on the “Award Booking” link.
+After you’ve found travel dates with award space through United, write down the dates and flight numbers and open up ANA’s website to book the flights.
+Once you’ve logged in to your account, navigate to the award booking tool by clicking on the “Flight Awards” tab and then clicking “Award Reservation.”

 You can then do a simple roundtrip search for the dates you’ve found with the ability to search +/- three days if you want to double-check surrounding dates.
 With few exceptions, the availability should match what you found earlier through United.